stungeye/Rosalind-Ruby/README.md

 Solving the [Rosalind bioinformatics challenges](http://rosalind.info) using Ruby with Minitest specs.

 This is deliberate practice with test-driven problem solving.

+All library code is in the [lib](https://github.com/stungeye/Rosalind-Ruby/tree/master/lib) folder.
+All specs are in the [spec](https://github.com/stungeye/Rosalind-Ruby/tree/master/spec) folder.

 ## Solved Challenges